gluppler/Computer-Networks/CHAPTER_QUIZZES_README.md

 #### Explanation: Tree Network Disadvantages

 **Question:** What is the disadvantage of a tree network?

-**Correct Answer: A. Nodes at higher layers will cause more serious network problems if they become faulty.**
+**A.** Nodes at higher layers will cause more serious network problems if they become faulty.

-**Why A is correct:**
+**B.** The tree network uses a hierarchical star structure.
+**C.** The tree network can quickly connect multiple star networks together.
+**D.** It is easy to expand the network scale.
+**Correct Answer: A**

+**Explanation:**

-A tree topology is hierarchical.
-It has a "root" node and subsequent layers of child nodes.
-Because the lower layers depend on the connectivity provided by the upper layers, a failure at the top (the root or a core switch) disconnects every single node beneath it.
-This is known as a **single point of failure** for the branches below.
+A tree topology is essentially a hierarchy.
+While it is great for scalability (D) and organization (B), it creates a high level of dependency.
+If a "root" node or a high-level distribution switch fails, every node branching off from it loses connectivity.
+This is known as a **single point of failure** for all downstream branches.

-**Why the others are incorrect:**

-* **B & C:** These describe structural characteristics or advantages (how a tree is built by connecting star networks), not disadvantages.
-* **D:** This is actually an **advantage**.
-Tree networks are considered highly scalable because you can easily add new "branches" (hubs/switches) to expand the network.

 ---